IntelLabs/Video-Curation-Sample/doc/cmake.md

 - **MODEL_NAME**: Specify the custom YOLO model name which is expected to be in `video/resources/models/ultralytics/custom_models/<model name>.pt`.
 If not provided, the Ultralytics YOLO11n (`yolo11n`) is used.
 - **NCURATIONS**: Specify the number of curation processes running in the background.
 - **NSTREAMS**: Specify the number of video streams
+- **OMIT_DETECTIONS_FLAG**: Flag to omit printing detections to screen.
+By default, object detections are printed.
 - **PLATFORM**: Specify the target platform: `Xeon`
 - **RESIZE_FLAG**: Specify `True` to resize videos to model input size or `False` (default) to use video resolution.
 <!-- - **REGISTRY**: Name of private registry to push image.
 If registry secret is available, update `imagePullSecrets` field in [frontend.yaml.m4](../deployment/kubernetes/frontend.yaml.m4), [video_stream.yaml.m4](../deployment/kubernetes/video_stream.yaml.m4), and/or [video.yaml.m4](../deployment/kubernetes/video.yaml.m4) for Kubernetes. `docker login` may be necessary. -->